sheharyarshakeel/apex-ig-duplicate-validator/README.md

 * ✅ **Real-time Validation** – Detects duplicates instantly as soon as a cell change occurs.
 * ✅ **Composite Key Support** – Configure 1 to 5 columns to define what constitutes a "duplicate" (e.g., Project + Task + Date).
 * ✅ **Visual Feedback** – Duplicate rows are automatically highlighted in red with a distinct left border for high visibility.
-* ✅ **Native Save Blocking** – Uses the APEX native `setValidity` API to automatically block IG Save actions and Page Submissions.
+* ✅ **Native Save Blocking** – Uses the APEX native API to automatically block IG Save actions and Page Submissions.
 * ✅ **Multi-IG Support** – Works independently on multiple Interactive Grids on the same page.
 * ✅ **Universal Column Support** – Compatible with Text, Number, Select List, and Date columns.
 * ✅ **Smart Comparison** – Case-insensitive matching and automatic whitespace handling (leading/trailing spaces ignored).